Taaitaaiger/jlrs/README.md

   Provide a prelude module, `jlrs::prelude`.
 This feature is enabled by default.

 - `lts`
-  Use the current LTS version of Julia (1.6) instead of the current stable version (1.7).
+  Use the current LTS version of Julia (1.6) instead of the current stable version (1.8).

-- `rc3`
-  Use the current 1.8.0-rc3 version of Julia instead of the current stable version (1.7).

 - `async`
   Enable the features of the async runtime which don't depend on the backing runtime.
 This